 Thomas Keller Thomas Keller, one of America’s most accomplished chefs, suggests not washing ribeye steak before cooking.
 Keller believes that properly sourcing and handling the steak is more important than washing it.
 By purchasing high-quality meat from a trusted source and handling it properly, the risk of bacterial contamination can be minimized.

-See also How long to cook a picnic shoulder
+See also How long does corn on the cob need to cook

 While there may be differing opinions on whether or not to wash ribeye steak before cooking, it’s clear that many renowned chefs believe it is unnecessary.
 Ultimately, the decision is up to the individual cook and their personal preferences.